From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Abstract

 \section{Abstract}

-Test-time adaptation (TTA) aims to adapt a model, initially trained on training data, to potential distribution shifts in the test data.
-Most existing TTA studies, however, focus on classification tasks, leaving a notable gap in the exploration of TTA for semantic segmentation.
-This pronounced emphasis on classification might lead numerous newcomers and engineers to mistakenly assume that classic TTA methods designed for classification can be directly applied to segmentation.
-Nonetheless, this assumption remains unverified, posing an open question.
-To address this, we conduct a systematic, empirical study to disclose the unique challenges of segmentation TTA, and to determine whether classic TTA strategies can effectively address this task.
+Test-time adaptation (TTA) aims to adapt a model, initially trained on training data, to test data with potential distribution shifts.
+Most existing TTA methods focus on classification problems.
+The pronounced success of classification might lead numerous newcomers and engineers to assume that classic TTA techniques can be directly applied to the more challenging task of semantic segmentation.
+However, this belief is still an open question.
+In this paper, we investigate the applicability of existing classic TTA strategies in semantic segmentation.
 Our comprehensive results have led to three key observations.
-First, the classic batch norm updating strategy, commonly used in classification TTA, only brings slight performance improvement, and in some cases it might even adversely affect the results.
+First, the classic normalization updating strategy only brings slight performance improvement, and in some cases, it might even adversely affect the results.
 Even with the application of advanced distribution estimation techniques like batch renormalization, the problem remains unresolved.
-Second, the teacher-student scheme does enhance training stability for segmentation TTA in the presence of noisy pseudo-labels.
-However, it cannot directly result in performance improvement compared to the original model without TTA.
-Third, segmentation TTA suffers a severe long-tailed imbalance problem, which is substantially more complex than that in TTA for classification.
-This long-tailed challenge significantly affects segmentation TTA performance, even when the accuracy of pseudo-labels is high.
-In light of these observations, we conclude that TTA for segmentation presents significant challenges, and simply using classic TTA methods cannot address this problem well.
-Therefore, we hope the community can give more attention to this challenging, yet important, segmentation TTA task in the future.
-The source code will be publicly available.
+Second, although the teacher-student scheme does enhance the training stability for segmentation TTA in the presence of noisy pseudo-labels and temporal correlation, it cannot directly result in performance improvement compared to the original model without TTA under complex data distribution.
+Third, segmentation TTA suffers a severe long-tailed class-imbalance problem, which is substantially more complex than that in TTA for classification.
+This long-tailed challenge negatively affects segmentation TTA performance, even when the accuracy of pseudo-labels is high.
+Besides those observations, we find that visual prompt tuning (VisPT) is promising in segmentation TTA and propose a novel method named TTAP.
+The outstanding performance of TTAP has also been verified.
+We hope the community can give more attention to this challenging, yet important, segmentation TTA task in the future.
+The source code is available at: \textit{https://github.com/ycarobot/TTAP}.